-There are important limitations in current NLP models when processing multilingual mental health-related data.
-Various studies analyzing English data from social media have shown that there are cultural differences in online language markers of mental disorders \cite{de2017gender, aguirre2021qualitative,rai2024key} and that the NLP models used for detection do not generalize on data from non-Western cultures \cite{aguirre2021gender,abdelkadir2024diverse}.
-Even one of the best predictors of depression in language, the use of the first person pronoun "I" \cite{rude2004language}, for example, has different degrees of association with the severity of depression across different demographic groups \cite{rai2024key}.
-This suggests that markers of mental disorders in social media language are not universal.
-One reason for this variation is that self-disclosure rates differ between cultures; collectivist cultures tend to have lower self-disclosure rates than individualist cultures in online settings \cite{tokunaga2009high}.
+Current NLP models face major limitations in mental disorders detection in languages other than English.
+Studies show that cultural differences shape how mental disorders are expressed in language \cite{de2017gender, aguirre2021qualitative,rai2024key}, which means that markers predictive in English often do not generalize well across different cultures \cite{aguirre2021gender,abdelkadir2024diverse}.
+Even one of the best predictors of depression in language, the use of the first person pronoun ``I'' \cite{rude2004language}, for example, has different degrees of association with the severity of depression across different demographic groups \cite{rai2024key}.
+This suggests that markers of mental disorders in language are not universal.
+In addition, self-disclosure rates vary across cultures; collectivist cultures tend to exhibit lower self-disclosure rates than individualist cultures in online settings \cite{tokunaga2009high}.
 Furthermore, non-native English speakers tend to use their native language for more intimate self-disclosures on social media, with higher rates of negative disclosure compared to posts in English \cite{tang2011tale}.
-This could have substantial implications for English-based social media screening tools, as they can overlook important signals of mental health disorders that are present in posts that are not written in English.
+This could have substantial implications for English-based social media screening tools, as they may overlook signals of mental disorders that are present in posts written in languages other than English.

 Recently, there have been efforts to develop detection models that focus on languages other than English, such as Portuguese \cite{santos2024setembrobr}, German \cite{zanwar2023smhd}, Arabic \cite{almouzini2019detecting}, and Chinese \cite{zhu2024sentiment}.
-There have also been shared tasks specifically designed to address these issues, such as MentalRiskES \cite{marmol2023overview}, which focuses on the early detection of depression, suicide, and eating disorders in Spanish.
-To further contribute to these important efforts, we present the first survey on mental disorders detection from multilingual social media data.
-This survey aims to promote the development of multilingual NLP models that take into account cross-cultural and cross-language differences in online language.
+There have also been shared tasks specifically designed to address these issues, such as MentalRiskES \cite{marmol2025overview}, which focuses on the early detection of depression, suicide, and eating disorders in Spanish.
+To further contribute to these important efforts, we present the first survey on the detection of mental disorders from social media data beyond English.
+This survey aims to promote the development of multilingual NLP models that account for cross-cultural and cross-linguistic differences in online language.

-This paper makes the following \textbf{contributions}:
+This paper makes the following contributions:

 \begin{enumerate}